catppuccin/userstyles/docs/userstyle-creation.md

      composite or grid image of all the flavors. **This must be saved as `catwalk.webp`.**
 8. Raise a [Pull Request](https://github.com/catppuccin/userstyles/compare),
    making sure to read and fill out the template properly.
+The title of your PR should follow the format of `feat(<port-name>): init`.

 &nbsp;